William, Prince of Wales: Privacy and the media

-In September 2012, the French edition of Closer and Italian magazine Chi published topless photos of Catherine sunbathing at Château d'Autet.
-William and Catherine filed a criminal complaint and civil suit in Nanterre.
+In September 2012, the French edition of Closer and the Italian magazine Chi published topless photos of Catherine sunbathing at Château d'Autet.
+William and Catherine filed both a criminal complaint and a civil suit in Nanterre.
 A court granted an injunction banning further publication and launched a criminal inquiry.
-In 2017 Closer was fined €100,000, and its editor and owner €45,000 each.
+In 2017, Closer was fined €100,000, and its editor and owner €45,000 each.

 In October 2014, Catherine and William issued a legal warning to a freelance photographer for "harassing and following" their son George and his nanny.
-In August 2015, Kensington Palace released a letter describing the media's "dangerous" efforts to photograph George and Charlotte.
+In August 2015, Kensington Palace released a letter describing the media's "dangerous" attempts to photograph George and Charlotte.

-In November 2016, William issued a statement supporting Harry and his girlfriend, Meghan Markle, following their complaints about the press intrusion.
-During a visit to the BBC studios in central London in November 2018, William criticised social media companies for failing to address misinformation and their role in fuelling social problems.
+In November 2016, William issued a statement supporting Harry and his girlfriend, Meghan Markle, following their complaints about press intrusion.
+During a visit to the BBC studios in central London in November 2018, William criticised social‑media companies for failing to address misinformation and for their role in fuelling social problems.

-In June 2022, a three-minute video of William confronting Terry Harris, a paparazzi photographer, was posted on Harris' YouTube channel.
-It was recorded in January 2021 and shows William arguing with Harris as the latter attempts to film William's family on a bike ride near Anmer Hall.
-Kensington Palace called the video a privacy breach and requested its removal from public sites.
+In June 2022, a three‑minute video of William confronting paparazzi photographer Terry Harris was posted on Harris's YouTube channel.
+Recorded in January 2021, it shows William objecting as Harris attempted to film his family during a bike ride near Anmer Hall.
+Kensington Palace described the video as a breach of privacy and requested its removal from public platforms.

-In October 2025, Prince Harry named William and Catherine in his court case against Associated Newspapers, alleging that private investigators had been employed to collect information about them, including a payment for details of William’s 21st-birthday party in 2003.
-Later that month, he and Catherine won a privacy case in France against Paris Match over unauthorised photos from a family ski trip in the Alps.
+In October 2025, Harry named William and Catherine in his court case against Associated Newspapers, alleging that private investigators had been employed to gather information about them, including a payment for details of William's 21st-birthday party in 2003.
+Later that month, William and Catherine won a privacy case in France against Paris Match over unauthorised photos during a family ski trip in the Alps.

 Titles, styles, and honours

 Titles and styles

-William has been a British prince since birth, and was known as "Prince William of Wales" until April 2011.
-He was created Duke of Cambridge, Earl of Strathearn and Baron Carrickfergus by Elizabeth II on the day of his wedding.
+William has been a British prince since birth and was known as "His Royal Highness Prince William of Wales" until April 2011.
+He was created Duke of Cambridge, Earl of Strathearn, and Baron Carrickfergus by Elizabeth II on the day of his wedding.
 The letters patent granting these titles were issued on 26 May that year.

-As the eldest son of the monarch, William automatically became Duke of Cornwall, Duke of Rothesay, Earl of Carrick, Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland on the accession of his father on 8 September 2022.
-From 8 to 9 September, William was styled as "His Royal Highness the Duke of Cornwall and Cambridge".
-On 9 September, Charles announced the creation of William as Prince of Wales, the traditional title for the male heir apparent to the British monarch.
-William has since been known as "His Royal Highness the Prince of Wales", except in Scotland, where he is called "His Royal Highness the Duke of Rothesay" instead.
+As the eldest son of the monarch, William automatically became Duke of Cornwall, Duke of Rothesay, Earl of Carrick, Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland upon his father's accession on 8 September 2022.
+From 8 to 9 September, he was styled "His Royal Highness the Duke of Cornwall and Cambridge".
+On 9 September, Charles announced William's creation as Prince of Wales, the traditional title for the male heir apparent to the British monarch.
+William has since been known as "His Royal Highness the Prince of Wales", except in Scotland, where he is styled "His Royal Highness the Duke of Rothesay" instead.
 The letters patent formally granting him this title and that of Earl of Chester were issued on 13 February 2023.